 Thanks for visiting my blog today!
 How goes it? 😉

-My first two posts gave suggestions for learners who have been studying but still can’t speak the language as well as different methods to try out according to your level.
-This post will cover 7 common mistakes to avoid & some additional tips to make you a better language-learner.
 Before we get started, I want to say one thing: you learn a language by doing.
 It requires motivation, some sort of system, and regular exposure/practice.
 The closer the target language is to your native language, the easier it will be to learn.
 Don’t get discouraged.
 It takes years to get really good at a language.
 You’re not bad at languages.
-You just need to step out of your comfort zone and go all in 🙂 Now, with that said, here are some common mistakes:
+You just need to step out of your comfort zone and go all in.

 - Keep a grammar cheat-sheet at your desk or on the bathroom mirror.